syafiqadibafham/interval_timer/README.md

-# Workout Timer with interval
+# Training Timer with interval

 ## Getting Started
 Flutter Framework was used to construct a simple Timer App project with Material 3 colours.